cs544-wisc/f23/projects.md

 * "what would be a good way to test this function?"
 * "would this plot be clearer with ????, or without it"
 * "is this result supposed to be deterministic, or are there reasons it might be different for other deployments?"

-## Why aren't there tests?

-We're primarily manually grading for a couple reasons:

-* as an upper level class, we want to give you more flexibility how to solve problems; it's hard to autograde open-ended work
-* autograding is typically done by running a student's code inside a Docker container.
-But your projects are based on Docker containers and Docker containers don't nest well